 As with any surgery, complications with spinal fusion surgery are possible.
-As a general rule of thumb, the more invasive any surgery is, the higher the risk of complications.
+As a general rule of thumb, the more invasive a surgery is, the higher the risk of complications.
 It is estimated that at least 20 percent of individuals who undergo spinal fusion surgery experience the most common complication, which is that the surgery is not effective and fails to relieve neck or back pain.
 This, and similar long-term issues that may arise after spine surgery, is referred to as failed back surgery syndrome (FBSS).

 FBSS can actually take many forms, ranging from increased pain after surgery to psychological manifestations like depression, insomnia and anxiety.
-In about 5 to 10 percent of patients, FBSS is caused by failure of the vertebrae to fully fuse after the surgery.
+In about five to 10 percent of patients, FBSS is caused by failure of the vertebrae to fully fuse after the surgery.
 This is a condition called pseudarthrosis.

 There are a variety of reasons why vertebrae may not properly heal and fuse together following spinal fusion.
 Risk factors include:

 - Smoking – The chemicals in nicotine decrease circulation and retard bone growth.
 Studies show that the rate of pseudarthrosis in smokers is nearly twice as high as in non-smokers.